Steamboats of the Colorado River: Polhamus, Mellon and Their Rivals, 1886–1904

 St. Valier was purchased by the Mexican-Colorado Navigation Company in December 1901 from the Santa Ana Mining Company's creditors, adding cabins on her upper deck allowing them to compete for passenger business.
 Under the command of a former barge captain of the Colorado Steam Navigation Company, they made regular trips between Yuma and Needles competing with the rival steamboat Cochan.
-Another serious rival appeared in 1902 when the Colorado River Transportation Company built the 91 foot long Searchlight another stern-wheel steamboat, the last built on the lower Colorado.
+Another serious rival appeared in 1902 when the Colorado River Transportation Company built the 91 foot long Searchlight (sternwheeler) another stern-wheel steamboat, the last built on the lower Colorado.
 It was launched at Needles in December 1902, its engines were installed and it was on the river by March 1903.
 It soon cut into the trade of Colorado Steam Navigation Company to Quartette Landing and Searchlight.

 Additionally, between, 1901 and 1905 the San Pedro, Los Angeles and Salt Lake Railroad was built across southern Nevada, through Las Vegas, to Daggett, California where it connected to the AT&SF, and the complete Salt Lake–Los Angeles line was opened on May 1, 1905.
 In the face of these developments, in 1904, Issac Polhamus, sold out his share of the business to Mellon and two other partners.